maccheroncelli/DOGE-CHALLENGE/README.md

 - **Output:**
   - Summary details (starting & finishing derivation paths, total addresses generated) are displayed.
+  - Database is created with generated addresses, and stores the entered Private Key.
   - The tool returns to the main menu upon completion.

 ### 2. Check DOGE Addresses for Funds